russ-mccuen/CS467_TBAG/README.md

 5. `look room`
 6. `go 1`
    1. Exists back to the main room we started, if you forgot the remote, the game will tell you.
+---

-## Walk through Back in Main Room Example
+## Walk Through: Back in Main Room
 Now that you are back in the main room, you should have your remote.
 Type `inventory` to make sure.
 If it is not in your inventory do the following:
 1. `go 1`
 2. `grab remote`